darkorsa/cordo/README.md

 You are also encouraged to find for yourself how things work under the hood, check the `system` folder where abstract classes and interfaces are located.

 Cordo is shipped with one previously prepared module: `Users`.
-It presents how the code should be organized within all the layers and utilizes of `Events` and `Queues`.
+It presents how the code can be organized within all the layers and utilizes of `Events` and `Queues`.

 ### Entry points

-There are several entry points to the application:
+Entry points to the application:

 #### Web